distbit0/distbit.xyz/_posts/2023-06-15-LLM-idea-workbench.md

 #project

 - relates to convergence of tools for thought and agi
-	- very similar to [[LLM wrapper mind with memory]] but more human oriented

 - a web app for using LLMs to compose and modify ideas
 	- drag and drop ideas into "combine", "find contradictions" etc. panels
 		- create custom panels